|Pace Home › Vision2020 › Initiatives › I-90 Market Expansion|

 Rosemont Transit Center

 In partnership with Cook County and CTA, the work funded by Pace at this heavily used transfer location improves safety for pedestrians and creates a new bus bay to accommodate the extra I-90 express buses.
-As of December 18, 2016, the boarding location for each route will change.
-See the layout here which shows the new boarding locations.
+Bus bays have been reassigned, see the layout here which shows the new boarding locations.

 New 40' express buses with Wi-Fi and USB charging ports